astronomer/astro-cli/README.md

 ```

 ## Docs

 Docs (/docs) are generated using the `github.com/spf13/cobra/doc` pkg.
 Currently this pkg is broken with go vendoring, the following instructions include a workaround

 1. Remove the `/vendor/github.com/spf13/cobra` pkg, forcing Go to search your go path for the package instead
 2. `go run gendocs/gendocs.go`
 3. restore `/vendor/github.com/spf13/cobra`

-## Versioning
+## Versions

-Astronomer Enterprise is under very active development.
+The Astronomer platform is under very active development.
 Because of this we cannot make backwards compatibility guarantees between versions.

-THe astro-cli is following a semantic versioning scheme
+The astro-cli is following a semantic versioning scheme

 `{MAJOR_RELEASE}.{MINOR_RELEASE}.{PATCH_RELEASE}`

 with all releases up until 1.0.0 considered beta.

-### Compatibility
-Starting with `v0.3.3` the astro-cli began tightly tracking the platform release versioning, this means that compatibility is only guaranteed between matching __minor__ versions of the platform and the astro-cli.

-ie. astro-cli `v0.4.0` is guaranteed to be compatible with houston-api `v0.4.x` but with houston-api `v0.5.x`
+`astro-cli` tightly tracks the platform release versioning, this means that compatibility is only guaranteed between matching __minor__ versions of the platform and the astro-cli. ie. astro-cli `v0.9.0` is guaranteed to be compatible with houston-api `v0.9.x` but not houston-api `v0.10.x`

-### Note
-These changes were introduced platform wide with v0.4.0